spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **_Please remember to shut down the instance when not in use._**

+### Login to your EC2 instance

+Use AWS Session Manager to login to your instance.

+- Open up a terminal session
+- From the start page of the AWS accounts, click on the account you are working into to expand the list of roles.
+Next to the developer role, click on "Command line or programmatic access".
+Hover over the code block under "Option 1: Set AWS environment variables" and click on "Click to copy these commands".
+- In your terminal session, paste the commands
+- Identify your instance ID in the EC2 section of the Management console
+- `aws ssm start-session --target <instance-id> --region us-east-1`
+- `sudo su - ec2-user`

 # Repository Overview

 Installing JupyterHub requires working through a flow of several git repositories, in series, on your CI node: